methodicalcloud/everythingshouldbevirtual.com/_posts/2014/2014-11-05-vmware-nsx-l2-bridge-gateway-whiteboarding-session.md

 ---
   title: VMware NSX - L2 Bridge Gateway Whiteboarding
   date: 2014-11-05
+excerpt: "I wanted to share this whiteboarding session as my first attempt.
+I am trying a new platform that I have been wanting to explore and hope it is..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 I wanted to share this whiteboarding session as my first attempt.
 I am trying a new platform that I have been wanting to explore and hope it is